noawe-boi/NoahsObsidianSync/Physics FA2 Grade 11.md

 ##### Quantify uncertainties in measurements.
 Discuss how they have affected precision of results and calculations

-The uncertainty of the gradient was found by using the formula
+The uncertainty of the gradient was found by using the formula $\delta gradient =(max slope - min slope)/2$

 Your final uncertainty in the stated value of the slope of your best fit line is: (max slope - min slope)/2.
 ##### Evaluate limitations.